Chapter 2 : Chapter 1

 Moony spoke again, this time very seriously.
 “I’m afraid we can’t let you leave.
 I know how dangerous you are now.”
 He swallowed, “I’m the one that bit you.”

 He looked awfully serious.
+Too serious.
+Well, serious enough that I believed every word given his tone.
 And as much as I wanted to leave, his words scared me.
 I was dangerous?
 What was going to happen to me?
-And would I ever be able to go home?
+And would I ever be able to go home and back to work with my kiddos?
 This was just too much, too, too much.
 I couldn’t find words to express my fears and questions.
 Instead, I just nodded and too my embarrassment I could feel tears forming in my eyes.
 These guys didn’t know me at all and they were getting such the wrong impression of me- fainting and crying.